Why every corrections officer should be a risk manager

 How many times have you written an incident report, shaking your head and counting your lucky stars that a series of missteps did not lead to one of your partners getting hurt, or an outcome in your facility that would end up in the news?
 How many times have you breathed a sigh of relief after seeing your career flash before your eyes because something pretty bad almost happened?

-In the corrections world, new corrections policies and training are often implemented after bad outcomes.
-When someone gets hurt, an agency sued, or an inmate escapes, the response can be swift and the changes can be dramatic.
-Corrections staff are fired, and policies picked apart.
+In the corrections world, new policies, improved best practices and case law are generally changed after bad outcomes.
+When someone gets hurt, an agency is sued, or an inmate escapes, the response is often swift and the changes dramatic.
+Corrections staff are terminated, and policies picked apart.

 When a bad set of circumstances does not create a bad outcome, however, we laugh in relief and shake our head.
 Maybe we give the officer who almost lost their job some tough love and let them know, “You just dodged a bullet.”

 What we generally do not do is tell anyone in authority about the incident.
-We don’t want to get a partner in trouble for a mistake that didn’t cause any issues.
-But what happens the next time one of your partners makes the same mistake and something bad does happen?
+We don’t want to get a partner in trouble for a mistake that didn’t cause any issues, right?
+So, what happens the next time one of your partners makes the same mistake and something bad does happen?
 Could an institution avoid that injury, that lawsuit, or that riot with some risk management?
+Would your agency save money with a reporting system in place that allows staff to report a close call without getting in trouble?

 You are the risk manager

-Telling someone else what you think they did wrong can be a little dicier, as you have to do it without attacking character.
-For example, the control officer can tell the escort officer that the escort officer is keying his mic after he starts speaking.
-He shouldn’t tell the escort officer that no one can understand anything he says on the radio.
-As the receiver of constructive criticism, you will get more honesty if you invite and appreciate the criticism knowing you will improve based on the useful information.
+Telling someone else what you think they did wrong can be a little dicey.
+You have to do it without attacking character and sticking to a mechanical critique of what went wrong.
+As the receiver of constructive criticism, you will get more honesty if you invite and appreciate the criticism, knowing you will improve based on the useful information.
 Constructive criticism is a powerful communication tool for a team, but it takes a lot of trust between team members to give and receive criticism.
-If you are giving constructive criticism you have to trust the receiver won’t blow up and shut down when hearing your remarks.
-If you are receiving constructive criticism you have to remember that your teammate is on your side.
+On the giving side, trusting that the receiver won’t blow up and shut down when hearing criticism.
+On the receiving side, knowing that your teammate is on your side when s/he gives you criticism.

 When you come up with as much information as you can and find possible solutions to avoid a bad result in the future, put together a report to send up the chain of command.
 A good commander will be thrilled to have the information if it is presented with integrity.

-Refining policies, best practices and procedures before disaster strikes in your correctional facility will save you and your team a lot of problems down the road.
+Improving policies, best practices and procedures before disaster strikes in your correctional facility will save you and your team a lot of grief down the road.
 Reporting and dissecting close calls is an investment that will improve correctional officer safety while decreasing correctional facility liability.
-Having an effective reporting system in place will help protect the controlling agency against liability by illustrating that decision-makers are actively seeking improvements in safety before critical incidents can cause damage.
+Having an effective safety reporting system in place will save the controlling agency the most liability by illustrating that decision-makers are actively seeking improvements in safety before critical incidents have a chance to cause any damage.